evoila/collectsphere/README.md

     </Module>
 </Plugin>
 ```
-Please note there is a sepcial TypesDB for collectsphere.
-Change the path in the first line to the `vmware.types.db` file.
+Please note there is a special TypesDB for collectsphere.
+Change the path in the first line to the `vmware.types.db` file on your system.